CodeAndThink/Sample-Flutter-Todo-App/README.md

 # Todo App

-This is Todo App using Provider to manager states
+This is the Todo App using Provider to manager states

-## How to dev
+## How to get started on the project

-Type this command in terminal
+Type this command in the terminal

 ```sh
   - chmod +x runner.sh